SHARE THIS STORY

 But Lundgren argues that with small steps and the right knowledge, everyone, including consumers can also create change.
 “When I have a private customer to style I talk about how to shop, and how to make the right purchases.
 It might sound expensive to invest in good pieces, but trust me, you will end up saving money in the end and saving the environment,” she expresses.
 “I always think through my buys [and] check the care label to see what [I am] paying for.
 The material, the logo, or design and have knowledge [of] how to take care of my pieces so they last longer.”

-Although Gabriella acknowledges that it may take a long time and a lot of work before the industry achieves real change, she is hopeful that 2018 is the year that fashion,”will take many steps to save nature.”
+Although Gabriella acknowledges that it may take a long time and a lot of work before the industry achieves real change, she is hopeful that the industry,”will take many steps to save nature.”

 Sign up for more